Grist-Data-Desk/ira-tracker/README.md

 Grist's interactive web application for visualizing Inflation Reduction Act (IRA) and bipartisan infrastructure law (BIL) projects across the United States.
 Built with SvelteKit and MapLibre GL.
 [View the live map here.](https://grist.org/accountability/climate-infrastructure-ira-bil-map-tool/)

-For details about our data collection and processing methodology, see our [methodology documentation](METHODOLOGY.md).
+For details about our data collection and processing methodology, see our [methods doc](METHODOLOGY.md).

 ## Features